Intrinsically triple-linked graphs in RP^3: Intrinsically triple-linked complete graphs on vertices

-Since $G[7, 8, 9, 10]$ is $0$-homologous, we may assume all edges in $G[7, 8, 9, 10]$ are $+$ edges.
-The edges in $G[1, 2, 3, 4, 5, 6]$ are $+$ and $-$ edges as defined in Figure \ref{signed}.
-The following arguments will use this modified embedding of $G$, however, since ambient isotopy and crossing changes do not change the homology of the cycles, the linking arguments will still hold for the original embedding.
-Similar to the argument highlighted in Table 1, many of the following arguments rely on $K_6$ subgraphs of $G$ that must have a pair of linked cycles.
-The modified embedding may have a different pair of linked cycles in the subgraph than in the original embedding, however a pair of linked cycles still exists and the argument does not rely on which cycles are linked.
-We now consider the signs of the edges connecting $G[1, 2, 3, 4, 5, 6]$ to $G[7, 8, 9, 10]$.
+Since ambient isotopy and crossing changes do not change the homology of cycles, we may modify the embedding of $G$ so that all edges in $G[7,8,9,10]$ are $+$ edges and the edges in $G[1,2,3,4,5,6]$ are $+$ and $-$ edges as defined in Figure \ref{signed}.
+Many of the remaining arguments rely on linked $K_6$ subgraphs of $G$ and use the argument highlighted in Table $1$.
+In particular, though the $K_6$ subgraph of the modified embedding may contain a different pair of linked cycles than the original embedding, our argument relies only on the existence of linked cycles, not on the specific pair of linked cycles.
+Thus, we now consider the signs of the edges connecting $G[1,2,3,4,5,6]$ to $G[7,8,9,10]$.